brainsatplay/brainsatplay/docs/docs/intro.md

 sidebar_position: 1
 ---

-# Introduction
+# Overview

-## What is Brains@Play?
-**Brains@Play is the platform for brain-responsive applications.** The entire software stack behind our platform has been released as **brainsatplay.js**: an open-source framework for creating brain-responsive applications using modern web technologies.
+**[brainsatplay.js](https://github.com/brainsatplay/brainsatplay) is an open-source framework for creating brain-responsive applications using modern web technologies.** With this framework, we have developed [The Brains@Play Platform](https://app.brainsatplay.com) to streamline the deployment of applications built by and for our community.

-Here are some examples of what you can acheive with brainsatplay.js:

-- **Signal Acquisition:**
+## Why Brains@Play?
+---

+**Everyone has a brain.** So why not develop applications accessible to all of them?
+The main benefits of brainsatplay.js include:

+### Device-Agnostic Data Acquisition
 Stream raw data from a wide array of commercial brain-sensing devices over Bluetooth Low Energy or Serial.

-- **Algorithms:**
+### Plug-and-Play Algorithms
 Derive useful metrics from brain data in real-time—directly on the browser.

-- **Networking:**
+### Advanced Networking Capabilities
-Stream brain data over the internet to support social experiences and/or remote data collection.
+Securely stream brain data over the internet to support social experiences and/or remote data collection.

-- **Applications:** Create high-quality user experiences informed by the brain.
+### Rapid App Development
+Worry less about the basics and focus on creating high-quality user experiences!

-## How to Contribute?
+## How to Contribute

-There are many ways to contribute to the Brains@Play ecosystem.
-Here are a few ideas to get you started:
+---

 ### Build an Application
 Head over to **Getting Started** to learn how to build your first application with brainsatplay.js.

 ### Expand the Ecosystem
 Explore **Advanced Topics** to begin extending the functionality of brainsatplay.js for other developers.

-###
+### Claim BCI Bounties
-- **Guides** includes in-depth discussions on how to effectively contribute to the Brains@Play ecosystem.

-## Let's Get Started!
+*Coming soon...*

+## Getting Started
+---

 We're so excited to have you as part of the Brains@Play community!
-Head over to [**Setup**](./getting-started/setup) to clone our Github repository and participate in the future of neurotechnology!
+Head over to [**Setup**](./getting-started/setup) to clone our Github repository and begin participating in the future of neurotechnology!

 ### Explore the Reference
 Extensive references to the brainsatplay.js software library can be found on our [**Reference**](./reference) page.